A Small Nest Egg Can Create Big Opportunities

 How about starting a business?
 Many entrepreneurs, possibly most, start with little to no capital when they launch their businesses.
 So, if you have some money to invest, you’re ahead of the game.
-Instead of delving into one of the very cheapest ideas—businesses you can start for $2000 or less you can go for something that requires a bit more money up front.
+Instead of delving into one of the very cheapest ideas— like the businesses you can start for $2000 or less, you can go for something that requires a bit more money up front.

 So, if you have $10,000 or so to start a business, here are some ideas:

 If you haven’t noticed, food trucks and food carts are more than just hot dog and burger stands now.
 Many are on the cutting edge of excellent cuisine in the cities in which they operate.
 If you can cook and drive and you don’t mind putting in some long hours, you can have a successful business in the portable-restaurant space.

 If you can afford it, go for running a food truck.
 Be aware, though, that a truck that can accommodate a mobile restaurant could put a serious dent into your budget.
 But you can consider buying a used one or financing or leasing a new one.
 You’ll also need local licenses for food service as well as money for fuel and advertising, so tread carefully.

 If you can’t afford a full truck, consider a cart.
 You can still move it around, but you might need to offer pre-prepared food instead of freshly cooked food.
 Still, placed in the right neighborhood for a day or an afternoon, a cart could do some good business.